DEXA (Bone Density Analysis)

-Sometimes an additional low-dose X-ray image, called VFA (Vertebral Fracture Assessment) will be performed of the entire spine.
-This allows doctors to see existing vertebral fractures, which may indicate the need for more aggressive treatment, even if bone density results are in the “normal” range.
+Sometimes, an additional low-dose x-ray image, called VFA (Vertebral Fracture Assessment), is performed of the entire spine.
+This test allows doctors to see existing vertebral fractures, which may indicate the need for more aggressive treatment, even if bone density results are in the “normal” range.

 When doctors detect bone loss in the earliest stage, treatment, along with preventative measures, are more successful.

-The DEXA test can also assess your risk for developing fractures.
+The DEXA test also assesses your risk for developing fractures.
 It is effective in tracking the effects of treatment for osteoporosis and other conditions that can cause bone loss.
 Bone density testing is recommended for: